cvilsmeier/moni/README.md

 Moni is a command-line tool to interact with the Monibot REST API.
 It is used to

+- Query watchdogs from Monibot
+- Send watchdog heartbeats to Monibot
+- Query machines from Monibot
 - Send machine resource usage samples (CPU/Memory/Disk/Network) to Monibot
-- Send heartbeats to Monibot
+- Send machine texts (command outputs) to Monibot
+- Query metrics from Monibot
-- Send custom metric values to Monibot
+- Send metric values to Monibot

-It runs on Linux (amd64) and is written in Go.
+It runs on Linux/amd64 and is written in Go.

 ## Download